lithops-cloud/lithops/config/README.md

 # Configuration

-## Using a configuration file
+## Create a configuration file

-To configure Lithops through a config file you have multiple options:
+To configure Lithops through a [config file](config_template.yaml) you have multiple options:

 1. Create e new file called `config` in the `~/.lithops` folder.